This Huami Amazfit Verge Review will try to identify and analyze the essential features and problems of the new Amazfit smartwatch.

-Adhering to straps, the Amazfit Verge uses Silicone watch bands that you’ll be able to bend or stretch readily without fearing that it might break.
+Adhering to straps, the Amazfit Verge uses Silicone watch bands that you can bend or stretch readily without fearing that it might break.
 The buckle on the strap is made from good quality plastic along with the strap loop.
 It includes a single tooth to stop it from sliding off when worn out.

 It might fail to capture other people’s focus.
-Still, the realistic design is less intrusive than other heavier and metal-clad smartwatches as it has to do with sports or physical fitness activities.
+Still, the realistic design is less intrusive than other heavier and metal-clad smartwatches as it involves sports or physical fitness activities.

 Amazfit Verge Screen

 Earlier smartwatches from Amazfit performed well but were plagued by poor readability and color reproduction of this reflective screen.
-The company now appears to have learned its lesson with the Amazfit Verge that uses an AMOLED display, which will instantly be a lot more attractive and striking than the screens on Stratos and Bip.
-This 1.3-inch circular display comes with a resolution of 360×360, which makes it sharp and readily legible.
+The company now appears to have learned its lesson with the Amazfit Verge that uses an AMOLED display, which will instantly be much more attractive and striking than the screens on Stratos and Bip.
+This 1.3-inch circular display has a resolution of 360×360, making it sharp and readily legible.

-The AMOLED screen is quite responsive, but there’s no haptic feedback in reaction to the touchscreen.
+The AMOLED screen is quite responsive, but there’s no haptic feedback regarding the touchscreen.
 Any lag you might observe is due to the limited hardware and software tools and not because of any latency connected.
-The screen is embedded with an ambient light sensor which helps the smartwatch deal with the brightness automatically.
-Underwater, or at the shower, the watch is useable, but there’s no particular model for using it with gloves.
+The screen is embedded with an ambient light sensor which helps the smartwatch handle the brightness automatically.
+Underwater or at the shower, the watch is useable, but there’s no particular model for using it with gloves.

 Amazfit Verge is excellent for the quality of this screen, which includes colors to put expensive smartphones with LCDs in the back seat.